Moms Deserve Trophies for These Motherhood Wins - Baby Chick

 Honestly, these days for me, are few and far between.
 My 3-year-old favors a specific shoulder when I pick him up, and he’s usually either still messy with peanut butter or upset about something.
 I easily have either peanut butter or snot on my shoulder most days.
 And when you have a baby, spit-up always finds a way on your clothes.

-My kids only interrupted me once while I was on a work call.
+My kids only interrupted me once while I was on a work call

 Being able to take a work call has been a significant development.
 My kids can entertain themselves long enough for me to make a phone call, thank goodness.
 While they still haven’t let me take them uninterrupted, the number of interruptions has substantially decreased.
 This is a definite cause for celebration.

-My daughter can put in a movie by herself.
+My daughter can put in a movie by herself

-I drank all my coffee while it was still warm.
+I drank all my coffee while it was still warm

-We left the house on time.
+We left the house on time

-I went somewhere alone.
+I went somewhere alone

-My kid can wipe her butt on her own.
+My kid can wipe her butt on her own

 Having to stop what you’re doing every time your potty-trained child needs you to help them wipe can get so irritating.
 Once they figure it out and get themselves (mostly) clean, it’s one of the best feelings in the world.

-My child cleaned up for me when I spilled.
+My child cleaned up for me when I spilled

 Getting kids to clean up their messes can be a big enough battle.
 I had a tough day when I spilled something recently.
 My 3-year-old recognized that I was struggling and helped me clean it up.
 It’s moments like these that make me feel accomplished and warm my mama’s heart.

-My kids can play together (sometimes) without fighting.
+My kids can play together (sometimes) without fighting

-I can give my kids something to work on that they’ll actually do . . . so I can work too.
+I can give my kids something to work on that they’ll actually do . . . so I can work too

-My kids don’t follow me to the bathroom every time anymore.
+My kids don’t follow me to the bathroom every time anymore

 From the time they could walk, my kids would follow me into the bathroom.
 They hated being separated from me, and I didn’t mind so much because at least I knew where they were and what they were doing.
 Now, they’re old enough that they don’t need to follow me every second, and it’s a new level of freedom to pee in peace.

 What’s one of the biggest motherhood accomplishments?
-Non-nursing bras.
+Non-nursing bras

-Not talking about baby poop all day.
+Not talking about baby poop all day

 When your kids are small, poop is a hot topic between you and your doctor.
 The color and consistency of baby poop are something that all moms keep an eye on.
 Once your kids are older, you stop worrying so much about poop, and it’s pretty great.
-But let’s be honest, your poop talk gets transferred to your kids, and the poop jokes seem to be an endless stream of humor for them (maybe this one is half of a win).
+But let’s be honest: your poop talk gets transferred to your kids, and the poop jokes seem to be an endless stream of humor for them (maybe this is half a win).

-My kid can read me stories.
+My kid can read me stories

-Being able to watch movies or shows that aren’t cartoons.
+Being able to watch movies or shows that aren’t cartoons

-Being okay with not getting out of the house all the time.
+Being okay with not getting out of the house all the time

 When my kids were really little, I was very concerned about getting out of the house.
 Now, I have adjusted and don’t have this fixation anymore.
 Whether the pandemic changed my mind or I just got used to being home, I’m not sure, but not getting out is okay some days.

-Kids cleaning up without a fight.
+Kids clean up without a fight

 The kids cleaning when you ask them to without a fight is a whole new level of parenting.
 Not having the fight or forcing them to clean is a nice change from when they were smaller.

-Having a date night without it being derailed.
+Having a date night without it being derailed

 My husband and I do our best to have date nights, but there are many times when it gets derailed.
 My son had a fever last time, so we couldn’t go anywhere.
 Being able to go on a scheduled date night because the kids are healthy and in good moods is another great accomplishment.

-• your child learns to share
+• Your child learns to share

-• you catch your child being kind to others
+• You catch your child being kind to others

-• they learn to be honest and tell the truth
+• They learn to be honest

-• you see them persevere through challenges and not give up
+• You see them persevere through challenges

-• they stand up for the little guy or girl
+• They stand up for others

 Share